KPIs & Operating Metrics(New)

 • Quarterly Change in Net Loans fell 76.89% to $686.0 million in Q1 2020 from the year-ago period, while the trailing twelve-month figure was $19.0 billion through Mar 2020, up 219.65% year-over-year, with the annual reading at $21.3 billion for FY2019, 2196.55% up from the prior year.

-• Change in Net Loans for Q1 2020 was $686.0 million at Capital One Financial, down from $10.7 billion in the prior quarter.
+• Change in Net Loans was $686.0 million for Q1 2020 at Capital One Financial, down from $10.7 billion in the prior quarter.

-• The five-year high for Change in Net Loans was $10.7 billion in Q4 2019, with the low at -$9.9 billion in Q2 2018.
+• Over five years, Change in Net Loans peaked at $10.7 billion in Q4 2019 and troughed at -$9.9 billion in Q2 2018.

-• The sharpest move saw Change in Net Loans plummeted 973.8% in 2017, then soared 174.43% in 2019.
+• Year-over-year, Change in Net Loans crashed 973.8% in 2017 and then surged 174.43% in 2019.

-• Over 5 years, Change in Net Loans stood at $9.0 billion in 2016, then crashed by 48.43% to $4.6 billion in 2017, then soared by 86.62% to $8.6 billion in 2018, then grew by 24.26% to $10.7 billion in 2019, then crashed by 93.6% to $686.0 million in 2020.
+• A 5-year view of Change in Net Loans shows it stood at $9.0 billion in 2016, then plummeted by 48.43% to $4.6 billion in 2017, then skyrocketed by 86.62% to $8.6 billion in 2018, then increased by 24.26% to $10.7 billion in 2019, then plummeted by 93.6% to $686.0 million in 2020.